 Eurorack modular synthesizers have been growing in popularity over the last few years.
 Eurorack modular synths are relatively inexpensive, compared to larger formats, and pack a lot of functionality into a small space.

 There are now over fifteen companies making Eurorack synth modules, giving Eurorack owners more options than just about any other modular synth platform.
-If you’re planning a Eurorack synth, there’s an online modular synth planner you should check out – the Mega Modular Planner.

 Here’s a list of active Eurorack modular synthesizer manufacturers, along with links to recent coverage of their synths at Synthtopia:

 4MS Pedals has moved from effects pedals into Eurorack Modules, with their Pingable Envelope Generator, Shuffling Clock Multiplier, Atoner, Swash and other modules.

 Analogue Solutions (UK) – creators of the Concussor synth modules, along with a variety of synths and sequencers, including the Red Square, the Leipzig, the SEMblance, the TBX-303 and the Oberkorn.
 Analogue Solutions on Synthtopia

 Atomo Labs has introduced a new line of AtomoSynth Eurorack modules.